Teaching

 Educate

-• 28-29 March.
-Wales.
-Tracks and Signs taster workshops at the Mammal Society Annual Conference, Bangor.
-COMPLETED
+• 27 March.
+Scotland.
+Tracks and Signs taster workshops at the Mammal Society Annual Conference, Inverness.

-• 22 June.
-Cambridgeshire.
-Mammal tracking training day for Cambridgeshire Mammal Group/ Mammal Society.
-COMPLETED.
+• 12 April.
+Lincolnshire.
+Mammal tracking training day for Lincoln Imps Mammal Group/ Mammal Society.

 Educate